About the foundation

 In the first years of operation, in addition to having received the first family legacy, a good number of institutions, companies and private individuals decided to support the Foundation’s project in a stable way.

 Subsequently, the Foundation has encouraged similar institutions in several countries.
 These are legal entities in each country, with their own autonomy and governing bodies, that do, however, collaborate in joint projects via the respective collaboration agreements.
-Among these are the IESE Foundation-US, the IESE Foundation-UK and the IESE Stiftung Germany.
+Among these are the IESE Foundation-US, the IESE Foundation-UK and the IESE Stiftung Deutschland.